Code-Institute-Submissions/Sculpt-Studio/README.md

 <summary>

-### CLICK TO VIEW WIREFRAMES
+### CLICK TO VIEW WIREFRAMES AND DATABASE DIAGRAM

 For wireframes Balsamiq has been used, there have been changed done during building the site.
 Overall wireframes were follow for the general desing.

+Design of Database was done using QuickDBD.

 </summary>
 <details>

+#### Wireframes:

 <img src="Sculpt Studio Wireframes/About phone.png">
 <img src="Sculpt Studio Wireframes/About.png">